atknvardar/Motherbar-on-EURUSD/README.md

 Stop Loss: Place the stop loss at the opposite extreme of the mother bar.
 Take Profit: Set the target at the breakout candle’s highest or lowest position, depending on the breakout direction.
 Methodology

 Exploratory Data Analysis (EDA):
 Visualize the distribution and frequency of inside bars.
 Analyze market conditions during inside bar formations.

 Backtesting:
 Programmatically identify mother and inside bars.
 Simulate trades based on configurable entry points and risk-reward setups.
 Measure performance using metrics like:
 Cumulative profit.
 Win rate.
 Risk-reward ratios.

-Optimization:
+Optimization
 Test different entry points and stop-loss levels to maximize profitability.
 Assess the strategy under varying market trends and conditions.

 Project Objectives
 Validate the profitability of the inside bar trading strategy.
 Identify the optimal configuration for trade entry, stop-loss, and take-profit levels.